YU-Summer2025-AI/AIGroup/README.md

 - **Model Training & Analysis**: Explore and run notebooks/scripts in `models_and_apis/` for training, evaluation, and analysis.
 - **APIs**: Deploy or test APIs for recommendations and analysis as provided in the relevant subfolders.

-## Contributing
-Contributions are welcome!
-Please open issues or submit pull requests for improvements, bug fixes, or new features.

-## License
-Specify your license here (e.g., MIT, GPL, etc.).

-## Contact
-For questions or collaboration, please contact the project maintainers.